paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Application to vibronic nanoaggregates

 As mentioned above, the results presented in this section assumed a very simple, highly symmetric coupling Hamiltonian.
-Extensions to disordered systems in all parameters (vibrational frequency, local exciton energy, vibronic coupling) as well as more realistic, anisotropic inter-site coupling $J$ are straightforward, but have not been considered here for the purposes of brevity and to instead focus on the behavior of \mname{} with respect to system characteristics.
-More generally, as \mname{} computes non-equilibrium quantum dynamics on the state level, extensions to other non-equilibrium quantities such as non-linear optical signals could also be considered in future work.
+Extensions to disordered systems in all parameters (vibrational frequency, local exciton energy, vibronic coupling) as well as more realistic, anisotropic inter-site coupling $J$ are straightforward, but would need to constitute the topic of future work.
+More generally, since \mname{} computes non-equilibrium quantum dynamics on the state level, extensions to other non-equilibrium quantities such as non-linear optical signals could also be considered in future work.